peszo/itouchbar/README.md

-# itouchbar README
+# iTouchbar README

-This is the README for extension "itouchbar".
-This add basic buttons to tocuhbar on Macbook Pro notebooks.
-See image below
+This is the README for extension "iTouchbar".
+This add basic buttons to touchbar on Macbook Pro notebooks in VS Code.
+See image below..

 ## Features

-This extension add a shortcut button to macbook pro touchbar in vscode:
+This extension add a shortcut buttons to macbook pro touchbar in VS Code:

 1. Left sidebar togle
 2. Toggle workbench (terminal)